Detecting active L\'evy particles using differential dynamic microscopy: Detecting active L evy particles using differential dynamic microscopy

 We then fit the kinetic parameters, $(\bar{v}, \sigma_v,\tau_0,\mu,\tau_T)$, from the ISFs calculated from the synthetic images using the Levenberg-Marquardt algorithm~\cite{levenberg1944method}.
-We fix $\alpha=1$ and $D=0$ because the \textit{E. gracilis} cells are large, so their thermal diffusion is not negligible.
+We fix $\alpha=1$ and $D=0$ because the \textit{E. gracilis} cells are large, so their thermal diffusion is negligible.
+We fit simultaneously 10 ISFs with different $k$ values, chosen by Latin hypercube sampling in the range $k\in(0.0013,0.1014){\rm\ \upmu m^{-1}}$.
+The fits with the smallest residue $\sum_{k,\tau} |f_{\rm fit}(k,\tau)-f_{\rm data}(k,\tau)|^2$ are chosen as the parameter estimations.
 The fitting results are then compared with the ground truth.
-The ISFs and the fitting results are shown in Fig.~\ref{fig:fit_isf_sim_alp}).
+The ISFs and the fitting results are shown in Fig.~\ref{fig:fit_isf_sim_alp}.
 We note that the ALP model fits well the synthetic imaging data of the ALP (Fig.~\ref{fig:fit_isf_sim_alp}a-c), with reliable extraction of the exponent $\mu$ and $\tau_R$ (Fig.~\ref{fig:fit_isf_sim_alp}i-j).
 The fitting using the RTP model is generally worse than using the correct model (Fig.~\ref{fig:fit_isf_sim_alp}e-g,l), estimating a larger $\tau_R$ than the ground truth (Fig.~\ref{fig:fit_isf_sim_alp}j).
-In contrast, the ALP model cannot well fit the ISF of RTP, which exhibits an exponential decay at small $k$, incompatible with the asymptotic behavior of ISF of ALP (Fig.~\ref{fig:fit_isf_sim_alp}d,h).
 Notably, the RTP model generally overlooks the persistent oscillations in $f(k,\tau)$ of ALPs on large length scales.
 Both models give similar estimations of other parameters, for example $\bar{v}$ and $\sigma_v$, while the error of the estimations from the wrong model is larger (Fig.~\ref{fig:fit_isf_sim_alp}k).

+In contrast, it is possible that the ALP model fits the ISF of RTP better than the correct RTP model, since the ALP model has one more parameter than the RTP model, and the difference between the two models vanishes at $\mu\to\infty$ (Fig.~\ref{fig:fit_isf_sim_alp}d,h).
+However, the fitted $\mu=650\gg 3$ suggests an overfitting, indicating that the ALP model is not a minimal description of the data.

-In particular, the protocol reliably extracts $\mu$ that range from 2 to more than 3 and $\tau_R$ that span over 1 decade.
+In particular, the protocol reliably extracts $\mu$ that range from 2 to more than 3 and $\tau_R$ that span over 1 decade, when the speed variability is moderate with $\sigma_v/\bar{v}=0.17$.
 The protocol is robust when fitting the length scales over $1\ell_p\sim 30\ell_p$.
 The difference in the goodness of fitting between the ALP and RTP models decreases when $\mu>3$, as the difference between ALPs and RTPs diminishes with $\mu\to\infty$.